- Chris Burniske, Jack Tatar. Cryptoassets: The Innovative Investor’s Guide to Bitcoin and Beyond (McGraw-Hill, October 2017 — UK, US)

 Totally not a bubble — just look at the university names!

 (The book misrepresents the paper itself — an attempted survey of the Bitcoin economy.
 The conclusion on criminal transactions in the paper itself is that “whatever such transactions may exist could further diminish as the Bitcoin economy continues to mature.”
-The word “may” does all the work there.)
+The word “could” does all the work there.)

 Chapter 6 is particularly odious.
 Tatar writes at length of his work for retail investors on their retirement portfolios — and directly advocates cryptos to retirees.
 There is no aspect of this that is not reprehensible.